SpenceKonde/arduino-tiny-841/README.md

 * If YOU ARE USING ARDUINO VERSION 1.6.2 (not 1.6.3 or later, nor 1.6.1 or earlier), delete platform.txt and rename platform_162.txt to platform.txt.
 In this case, you must follow the steps below to modify avrdude.conf.
 I strongly recommend updating if you are still using 1.6.2, as this version has serious defects in the loading of third party hardware definitions.
-* At this point, the core should work!

 ### 1.0.x-specific additional steps
 Modifying avrdude.conf should no longer be necessary, ever as of 8/22/2015 changes.